llvm/llvm-project/bolt/docs/BAT.md

 # Usage
 `--enable-bat` flag controls the generation of BAT section.
-Sampled profile needs to be passed along with the optimized binary containing BAT section to `perf2bolt` which reads BAT section and produces fdata profile for the original binary.
-Note that YAML profile generation is not supported since BAT doesn't contain the metadata for input functions.
+Sampled profile needs to be passed along with the optimized binary containing BAT section to `perf2bolt` which reads BAT section and produces profile for the original binary.

 # Internals
 ## Section contents